w3c/window-management/EXPLAINER_always_on_top.md

-# Explainer: `alwaysOnTop` option for `window.open()`
+# Explainer: Creating Always-On-Top Windows

 ## 1. Introduction & Abstract

 Currently, web applications cannot create standalone, independent windows that stay above other desktop applications.
 While the `Document Picture-in-Picture API` does allow for always-on-top windows, they are strictly tied to the lifecycle of the initiating tab and close automatically if that tab navigates or closes.
-This explainer proposes a new boolean option for `window.open()`, called `alwaysOnTop`.
-When set to `true`, the browser requests that the operating system keep the newly created window pinned above other non-always-on-top windows, enabling fully standalone, always-on-top utility windows that can outlive the tab that opened them.
+This explainer explores user benefits and web application requirements for always-on-top windows, proposing a simple enhancement to enable fully standalone, always-on-top utility windows.

 ---